Providing resources and ideas for therapies and medical developments for Parkinson's disease:

-The presense of a mis-folded alpha-synuclein will cause other alpha-synuclein proteins to change and mis-fold causing a cascading effect which spreads from neuron to neuron in a mechanism called permissive templating or prion like propagation (the mechanism of mad cow disease), resulting in massive neuron death and causing Parkinson's symptoms.
+The presense of a mis-folded alpha-synuclein will cause other alpha-synuclein proteins to change and mis-fold and can cause a cascading effect which spreads from neuron to neuron in a mechanism called permissive templating or prion like propagation (the mechanism of mad cow disease), resulting in massive neuron dysfunction or death and causing Parkinson's symptoms.

 Reference Role of Different Alpha-Synuclein Strains in Synucleinopathies.

 This loss of neuron function and motor control is responsible for slowness of movement (Bradykinesia), rigidity, postural instability, reduced movement amplitude (Hypokinesia) and difficulty in swallowing (Dysphagia).
 The mechanism for the brain to control muscles begins to fail.
-When the neurins connecting the substantia nigra to the striatum die, cutting off a critical dopamine source, the result is that there is too little dopamine and one has difficulty initiating movement.
+When the neurons connecting the substantia nigra to the striatum fail or die, cutting off a critical dopamine source, the result is that there is too little dopamine and one has difficulty initiating movement.
 The loss of nerves which activate muscles causes many muscles to undergo denervation atrophy and become dysfunctional.
 Another brain pathway affected by Parkinson's occurs with interneurons which enable local communication within the striatum.

 Description of Parkinson's and the participation of Alpha-synuclein and Lewy bodies